Mohena Singh

 Mohena Singh, also known as Mohena Kumari Singh, is an Indian dancer, choreographer, YouTuber and former television actress and a member of the royal family of Rewa.
 She is known for playing the role of Keerti Goenka Singhania in Star Plus's Yeh Rishta Kya Kehlata Hai.

 Personal life

-Mohena Kumari Singh is the princess of Rewa; she belongs to the royal family of Rewa.
+Mohena Kumari Singh is the princess of Rewa; she belongs to the royal family of Rewa and she is the granddaughter of His Highness Samrajya Maharajadhiraja Bandhresh Shri Maharaja Martand Singh Ju Deo Bahadur, the last ruling Maharaja of Rewa (princely state).
 On 14 October 2019, she married Suyesh Rawat, who is the son of Uttarakhand Cabinet Minister Satpal Maharaj.
 The couple welcomed a baby boy on 15 April 2022 and a baby girl on 2 April 2024.

 Career

 Her first television appearance was on Dance India Dance in 2012, after which she was Remo D'Souza's assistant choreographer on various projects like ‘Student Of The Year’, Dedh Ishquiya, and Yeh Jawani Hai Deewani.
 She started her acting career as Sara in Dil Dostii Dance (2015).
 She also worked as a choreographer in many seasons of the celebrity dance reality show, Jhalak Dikhhla Jaa.
 She appeared in the serial Yeh Rishta Kya Kehlata Hai and was also seen in Silsila Pyaar Ka on Star Plus (2016).
 On Dance India Dance, she finished in fifth place overall.
 She also was a part of the YouTube channel, 'Rimorav Vlogs' along with her Yeh Rishta Kya Kehlata Hai co-stars Rishi Dev and Gaurav Wadhwa, which got more than 2 million subscribers in less than 2 years.
 Following a split with them in September 2019, she started her own YouTube channel 'MOHENA VLOGS'.